Thai drug dealer had plastic surgery to look like Korean man, police say

 They tracked him down by tracing the distribution of ecstasy to other sellers and buyers in Bangkok.

 Witnesses described him as a "handsome Korean man" to police.
-He had also changed his name to a Korean one, and police said he told them he wanted to restart his life in South Korea.
+He had also changed his name to a Korean one.
+In a video of the arrest provided by the police, Sawangjaeng said he wanted to move to South Korea: "I want to start a new life.
+I am bored of Thailand".

 Sawangjaeng has been charged with the illegal import of narcotics.
 He admitted to ordering MDMA - also known as ecstasy - over the dark web using cryptocurrencies, the police said last week.